wkarges/post_to_sql/README.md

 With your SQL tables we can go ahead and configure the script.
 Open up the [postunixtosql.py](postunixtosql.py) and navigate to the `Global Variables` section.
 They should be mostly self explanitory but I'll provide full descriptions below.

 ### `csv_url`

+The `csv_url` variable requires the .csv Content Manager link from FWI Cloud for your Objects Table.
+If you don't already have this table created, you can simply upload the [objects.csv](Assets/objects.csv) as a Table.

+As previously mentioned, if you don't plan on using an FWI Cloud table, you can just as easily use comment out this variable and all of section 5 and simply update the [objects.csv](Assets/objects.csv) in the Assets folder.

+### `post_url`

+The `post_url` variable is simply the http/https address of the API you're making POST requests to.

+### `conn`

+The `conn` variable opens up the connection to your SQL database.
+By default this script assumes it's running on the same machine as your SQL server and you've granted public write access as documented in the section above.

+If your SQL server database has remote and/or credential requirements, you can comment out this variable and uncomment the `conn` below.
+It "should" work but I haven't fully tested it so you may need to adjust some of the code on your own (probably start with the `pyodbc.connect` documentation.

+If you are using the

+### `metric_names`